unraid/lang-en_US/README.md

 NOTE: If your language is not available from the dropdown menu, please make a request on the [Unraid forum](https://forums.unraid.net)

-Now your language is available to for local testing!
+Now your language is available for local testing!

 In the GUI go to: Settings -> Display Settings -> Language